“Die happily and look forward to taking up a new and better form. Like the sun, only when you set in the west can you rise in the east.” ~Rumi

 - Vigil planning and/or sitting

 EoL services are oftentimes pre-paid, out-of-pocket expenses not typically covered by insurance.
-In some cases, short-time packages (<20 hours) start as low as $700 but could run upwards of 3,500, especially for end-of-life vigil services.
+Our initial consultation is free for the first 30 minutes.
+In some cases, clients may oft for short (<20 hours) to long-term packages (one month or more), which start as low as $700 but could run upwards of 3,500, especially for vigil services.